 The Procurement Technical Assistance Center (PTAC) provides government procurement expertise to assist businesses with their pursuit of government contracts at federal, state and local levels.
 The Ohio University PTAC covers 55 of Ohio’s 88 counties.
 Last year, PTAC clients received 110,218 awards from 202 different agencies totaling $896 million in contract dollars.

-These selected activities demonstrate a diverse array of entrepreneurial, economic, and business development services, which are unique to a public affairs school.
+These selected activities demonstrate a diverse array of entrepreneurial, economic, and business development services.
 In Table 1, we utilize the Talebzadehhosseini et al. (2019) typology of economic engagement activities to estimate the intensity of activities and services for each of these forms of engagement.
 As evidenced here, the Voinovich School is less focused on traditional technology related activities, such as tech transfer, as these are not housed in the school.
 Yet, the other forms of engagement are well covered, including TechGROWTH Ohio’s focus on technology start-ups.